 Posted by Andy Romanofsky on July 02, 2018

-For years now, programmers have been putting a lot of effort into ensuring that search engines, robots and their algorithms “enjoy” crawling around on your website.
+For years now, programmers have been putting a lot of effort into ensuring that search engines, robots and their algorithms “enjoy” crawling around your website design.
 But what about the human beings?

 When you decided to build a website, it was people that you wanted to attract.
 You’ve no doubt heard that good SEO is vital for attracting users to your site – and it is.
 But SEO is evolving from being mostly about algorithms to being driven by user experience.
 So while you’re making edits to ensure that robots are comfortable on your site, don’t ever lose sight of the people – remember, no one stays somewhere they aren’t comfortable.

-UX: Do what you can to make your human visitors comfortable.
+UX: Your website design should make your human visitors comfortable.

 The art of designing a comfortable site for the user is referred to as ‘usability’ or ‘user experience’, commonly shortened to UX.
 Here are some high-level places to start when designing a site with humans in mind.